tendermint/atom_one/README.md

 revisions, and the corresponding parts of the document updated with a full description of the constitution of the hub._

+_This proposal will be proposed concurrently along with the ATOM ZERO proposal and the ATOM2.0 proposal._

 ## Preamble

 We the people of the Cosmos, in order to create a free world, enable voluntary